MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-translations-overview.md

 Once translations on the different layers have been collected, the translations that display on the user interface are then picked, based on the context.

-The following definition of language is used.
+The following definitions are used in the illustration:

 **Local language**
-The language that the user specifies in their settings.
+The language that the user specifies in [!INCLUDE[prod_short](../includes/prod_short.md)] settings.

 **Global language**
-By default it is the same as the local language, but this can be changed from AL code.
+By default it is the same as the local language, but the global language can be changed from AL code.

 **Default Language**
-A server setting.
-For cloud it is set to the same language that you picked when signing up for Business Central.
+Is defined by a server setting.
+For [!INCLUDE[prod_short](../includes/prod_short.md)] online it is set to the same language that was selected when signing up for Business Central.

 **Primary language**
-Defined as the primary culture of a language, for example, `es-MX` (Spanish-Mexico) will be `es-ES` (Spanish-Spain).
+Defined as the primary culture of a language, for example, for `es-MX` (Spanish-Mexico) the primary language will be `es-ES` (Spanish-Spain).

 **Field Caption**
 If the page control is backed by a table field, then if no matches where found then it would use the same algorithm from the control by on the field.